qnarch/TetrisSlinger-docs/tetrislib.rst

 .. py:class:: Block(rotation)

    A class which describes a block an its rotation.
-Internally, :py:attr:`rotations` contains a list of all rotations. :py:attr:`rotation_index`

-   :param int rotation_index: This contains the index which the
-			      methods in this class use to determine its rotation state.
-   :param rotations: A list of the all possible rotations of the
-                     blocks.
+   .. rubric:: Attributes

+   .. py:attribute:: rotations

+      :type: list(list(list(int)))
+      :description: Contains a list of matrices where each matrix represents a rotation of this block.

+   .. py:attribute:: rotation_index

+      :type: int
+      :description: Contains the index to :py:attr:`rotations` which e.g. :py:meth:`rotate` use to determine current
+                    state.

+   .. rubric:: Methods
    .. py:method:: rotate

       Rotate the block counterclockwise; that is, increment